KiwiTon-Tech/EETCG/README.md

 - **Image Optimization**: Use Next.js Image component for automatic image optimization.
 - **Lazy Loading**: Apply lazy loading for off-screen content (images, consultant cards).
 - **SEO**: Use Next.js Metadata API for dynamic meta tags (title, description) on each page.
+- **Sitemap**: Dynamic sitemap generation using Next.js built-in sitemap.ts implementation.
+- **Structured Data**: JSON-LD implementation for rich search results.

+## SEO Implementation

+The website implements several SEO best practices:

+### Metadata
+- **Page-Specific Metadata**: Each page has its own metadata.ts file that exports metadata for that page
+- **OpenGraph and Twitter Cards**: All pages include OpenGraph and Twitter card metadata
+- **Canonical URLs**: Proper canonical URLs are set for all pages
+- **Keywords**: Relevant keywords are included for each page

+### Sitemap
+- **Dynamic Generation**: sitemap.ts generates a dynamic sitemap based on the site's content
+- **Priority and Change Frequency**: Pages are assigned appropriate priority and change frequency values
+- **Static and Dynamic Routes**: Both static pages and dynamic routes (consultant profiles) are included

+### Structured Data
+- **JSON-LD**: Structured data is implemented using JSON-LD for better search engine understanding
+- **Service Information**: Each service has its own structured data
+- **Organization Data**: The company has proper organization schema markup

 ## Accessibility
 - Ensure WCAG 2.1 compliance (e.g., alt text for images, keyboard navigation).